Computer Engineering, Bachelor of Science

 Program Educational Objectives

-The department’s Program Educational Objectives are a statement of what graduates are doing, or are capable of doing, three to five years after graduation.
-The students in the Computer Engineering program receive a strong foundation in engineering science and design that not only enables them to pursue productive careers in the computer engineering field but that can be used as the foundation for careers in other areas, such as business, management, and medicine.
-Typical industries in which Computer Engineering graduates are employed include microprocessor/embedded system design, digital design, hardware/software integration, and computer architecture and parallel processing.
+The Program Educational Objectives (PEOs) are a statement of what graduates are doing, or are capable of doing, three to five years after graduation.
+The students in the Computer Engineering program receive a strong foundation in engineering science and design that not only enables them to pursue productive careers in the computer engineering fields but also play an integral role in advancing other areas including business, management, medicine and manufacturing through computer engineering technologies.
+The Program Educational Objectives for the Computer Engineering program are that graduates will be:

 • Performing engineering practice in a context that reflects awareness of the ethics of their profession and of the impacts of their work on the profession and society at large.

-These Program Educational Objectives were developed with input from the program’s educational objectives constituency, consisting of employers (including the Industry Advisory Board), graduates of the program, and faculty of the department.
+These Program Educational Objectives were developed with input from the program’s constituency, consisting of employers (including the Industry Advisory Board), graduates of the program, and faculty .

 Student Outcomes

-At the time of graduation, students in the ECE Computer Engineering program will have:
+At the time of graduation, students in the Computer Engineering program will have:

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics